 4. Get a support system to help you to move on

 Having a support system during such a time helps immensely.
 Stay with your parents for a few days.
 Get in touch with your friends and spend time with them.
 Not only can you vent freely in their presence, but they will console you, comfort you and help you get back to normal.
-Or at least to a functional place.
+Or at least back to a functional level.

 Your friends and family understand you and know exactly how to penetrate the fog of sadness that you feel.
 Let them wrap you up in a big, cozy blanket of love.